FREVA-CLINT/climatereconstructionAI/README.md

                         Iteration step interval at which a tensorboard summary log should be written --lr-scheduler-patience LR_SCHEDULER_PATIENCE
-                        Patience for the lr scheduler --save-snapshot-image
+                        Patience for the lr scheduler --save-model-interval SAVE_MODEL_INTERVAL
-                        Save evaluation images for the iteration steps defined in --log-interval --save-model-interval SAVE_MODEL_INTERVAL
                         Iteration step interval at which the model should be saved --n-final-models N_FINAL_MODELS